PieterTheCoder/PITER/README.md

 My favorite YouTuber is Ryan Trahan🤵.

-My hobby is playing some games and interacting with people🧏
+My hobby is playing some games and interacting with people🧏.

 For food, I like fried rice.